risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    instead, the container's processes should only write to persistent volumes

-   to achieve it, ``readOnlyRootFilesystem: true`` property could be used
+   to achieve it, ``readOnlyRootFilesystem: true`` property should be set

 |

 *readonly-pod.yaml spec file*

 |